 If solar or wind conditions are unfavorable, the Company's electricity generation and revenue from renewable generation facilities may be substantially below the Company's expectations.
 The electricity produced and revenues generated by a solar or wind energy generation facility is highly dependent on suitable solar or wind conditions, as applicable, and associated weather conditions, which are beyond the Company's control.
-Furthermore, components of the Company's systems, such as solar panels and inverters, could be damaged by severe weather, such as hailstorms or tornadoes.
+Furthermore, components of the Company's systems, such as solar panels and inverters, could be damaged by severe weather, such as hallstorms or tornadoes.
 In addition, replacement and spare parts for key components may be difficult or costly to acquire or may be unavailable.
 Unfavorable weather and atmospheric conditions could impair the effectiveness of the Company's assets or reduce their output beneath their rated capacity or require shutdown of key equipment, impeding operation of the Company's renewable assets.
 In addition, climate change may have the long-term effect of changing wind patterns at our projects.
-Changing wind patterns could also degrade equipment or components and the interconnection and transmission facilities' lives or maintenance costs.
+Changing wind patterns could cause changes in expected electricity generation.
+These events could also degrade equipment or components and the interconnection and transmission facilities' lives or maintenance costs.